-- understand and analyse educational concepts, their premises and contexts that are unique to education. - understand determinants of the purposes and processes of education. - understand the role of education as an agency of social transformation. - reflect critically on concerns and issues of contemporary Indian schooling. - develop their insight as future concerns of education. - analyse development of education in the light of socio-economic, political and cultural development.
+- understand and analyse educational concepts, their premises and contexts that are unique to education. - understand determinants of the purposes and processes of education. - · understand the role of education as an agency of social transformation. - reflect critically on concerns and issues of contemporary Indian schooling. - develop their insight as future concerns of education. - nunlyse development of education in the light of socio-economic, political and cultural development. - understand the relationship between education and society acquaint with the philosophy of Indian thinkers analyse the role of family and society in modernization. - promote international understanding through education. - appreciate the role of teacher in promoting social change.